Visiting Batu Caves? Your 2025 Guide to Malaysia’s Iconic Landmark!

 - Ramayana Cave: RM5 (around $1.10 USD).

-Need some tips on managing your travel money?
-Check out my Complete Guide on Handling Cash and Cards in Southeast Asia!
+Need more budget tips?
+Check out my Complete Guide on Handling Cash and Cards in Southeast Asia—it’s packed with helpful info on managing your money while you travel!

 How to Get to Batu Caves From Kuala Lumpur